sunnyvalechha/Terraform/README.md

 * This alias can be anything like ABC, XYZ, it will read the value from the region only

 Note:
-* At the time of command "terraform init", a notification appears that no config file is found, then check your location, create a folder, create a .tf file than go inside a folder than run commnand.
+* At the time of command "terraform init", a notification appears that no config file is found, then check your location, create a folder, create a .tf file, then go inside the folder and run the command.

-* Every region has different ami id of same image of Os.
-Example us-east-1 Suse Linux has different Ami Id than us-east-2.
+* Every region has a different ami ID of the same image of Os.
+Example: us-east-1 Suse Linux has a different AMI ID than us-east-2.
 So you have to change in script also.

-You can use multiple providers in one single terraform project.
+You can use multiple providers in a single Terraform project.
 For example,

-* Create a providers.tf file in the root directory of your Terraform project.
+* Create a provider.tf file in the root directory of your Terraform project.
-* In the providers.tf file, define the AWS and Azure providers.
+* In the providers.tf file defines the AWS and Azure providers.
 For example:

         provider "aws" {
       region = "us-east-1"